Cisco ISE Administrator Accounts: CLI and GUI Access

 2025-11-09T19:36:09.169359+01:00 ISE-NODE-2 CARSSetup[4215]: ADEAUDIT 1018, type=USER, name=USER CONFIGURATION MODIFIED, username=system, cause=CLI User configuration has been modified, adminipaddress=127.0.0.1, interface=CLI, detail=User userTest2 has been modified with password, role: User state: Enabled successfully

 Unlike the previous example, the Username and Source IP Address fields are different.
 In this case, they are populated with system and 127.0.0.1, which corresponds to the local address of the machine.
 This occurs because the update is triggered internally by ISE itself.
 In general, following the creation of an account, whether Admin or User, its password can be changed at any time.
 A password reset can be performed either directly by the user or by an administrator.
 For a User account, the password can be reset using the password command from EXEC mode.
-For an Admin account, the password can be reset by using the username… command in configuration mode.
+For an Admin account, the password can be reset not only using the previous method but also with the username… command in configuration mode.

 CLI Account Verification